-(ii) The proposal develops or continues work on a watershed-based plan and implements a watershed project (that does not implement a watershed-based plan).
+(ii) The proposal develops or continues work on a nine element watershed-based plan and implements a watershed project (that does not implement a nine element watershed-based plan) that is a significant step towards solving NPS impairments or threats on a watershed-wide basis.

-These proposals will be evaluated based on the extent and quality to which they: identify how many funds, if any, have already gone towards developing a watershedbased plan; include a commitment to incorporate the nine components of a watershedbased plan described in Attachment A; clearly identify the geographical coverage of the watershed; include a specific schedule for developing the watershed-based plan; and clearly identifies the estimated funds that will be used to develop the watershed-based plan (not to exceed 20 percent of the federal competitive grant).
+These proposals will be evaluated based on the extent and quality to which they: identify how many funds, if any, have already gone towards developing a nine element watershed-based plan; include a commitment to incorporate the nine elements of a watershed-based plan described in Appendix A; clearly identify the geographical coverage of the watershed; include a specific schedule for developing the nine element watershed-based plan; and clearly identifies the estimated funds that will be used to develop the watershed-based plan (not to exceed 20 percent of the federal competitive grant).